Chase Slate Edge℠ Review

 - 1.5% back on all other eligible purchases

-Neither card charges an annual fee and both charge foreign transaction fees, so the choice here will likely come down to whether the ongoing APR reduction opportunity and 0% intro period on balance transfers is important to you.
-If you don't need those things, than Freedom Unlimited® offers the opportunity for rewards with an even longer 0% intro period on purchases.
+Neither card charges an annual fee and both charge foreign transaction fees, so the choice here will likely come down to whether the ongoing APR reduction opportunity is important to you.
+If you don't need that, Freedom Unlimited® offers the opportunity for rewards, but with a shorter 0% intro period.

 Slate EdgeSM vs. Citi® Diamond Preferred® Card

-Both credit cards offer a 0% introductory APR period on purchases and balance transfers, but there's no doubt about it – Citi® Diamond Preferred® Card has a longer period at 18 months for both purchases and balance transfers (then, 13.74% - 23.74% Variable).
+Both credit cards offer a 0% introductory APR period on purchases and balance transfers, but there's no doubt about it – Citi® Diamond Preferred® Card has a longer period at 21 months for balance transfers (then, 13.74% - 23.74% Variable).
 Citi is a CardRatings advertiser

-Neither card is a true rewards card, but it's worth noting that the Diamond Preferred® Card doesn't have a welcome offer, nor does it feature an automatic consideration for a credit line increase or APR decrease if certain criteria are met like Slate EdgeSM does.
+It's worth noting that the Diamond Preferred® Card doesn't feature an automatic consideration for a credit line increase or APR decrease if certain criteria are met like Slate EdgeSM does.

 Slate EdgeSM puts lowering your debt and raising your credit score front and center.
 It's admittedly a bit odd for a card that wants to help you lower your debt to also offer an opportunity for a credit line increase, but considering that lower credit utilization can help your credit score, that credit line increase opportunity becomes more clearly aligned with the card's goals.
 In the end, this card is a unique opportunity for a cardholder looking for a solid intro 0% period and a chance to improve their credit score.